Placements and internships

 We cannot accommodate more than a few placements at any one time and the arrangements would be tailored on an individual basis.
 This would include details of length of attachment, expectations on contributions to the project in question, attendance and involvement at the Commission, liaison, facilities, arrangements for disclosure/publication/attribution of work undertaken.

 Anyone interested in working at the Law Commission on this basis will be asked to demonstrate that they have a specific contribution to make to a current project, for example, on the basis of their expertise, previous work or field of academic work.
 Those interested should contact our Enquiries desk

-We do not run our own intern scheme, although we advertise annually for fixed-term, paid research assistants.
+We do not run our own intern scheme.
 We may, however, consider applications interns from organisations or academic institutions that run internship schemes.
 Interested organisations running such schemes should contact our Enquiries desk

 We advertise annually, each January, for fixed-term, paid research assistants, who usually undertake a one year contract, which begins in or around September.
 We make the details available on the Working for the Law Commission page.